Introduction to Artboard in Photoshop

 - Decide if you need the artboard name to be retained in the exported file.
 You can also select the font, size or color in this setting.

 Step 3: Select Run.
 Now Photoshop will export the artboard in the preference picked by you.

 It can make work a lot easier for digital artists.
 Artboards offer a flexible platform where they can create designs.
-Once you start utilizing artboards in your work, you will notice how things fall in place the way you need it.
+Once you start utilizing artboards in your work, you will notice how things fall in place the way you need them.
 Make use of the above-discussed methods by practising them and transform your Photoshop experience.

 This is a guide to Artboard in Photoshop.
-Here we discuss the Introduction, how to use it, how does it work and How to Name and Duplicate Artboards in Photoshop with proper explanation.
+Here we discuss the Introduction, how to use it, how it works, and How to Name and Duplicate Artboards in Photoshop with proper explanation.
 You can also go through our other related articles to learn more –